arduino/help-center-content/content/Arduino Cloud/General Cloud/If-your-Arduino-device-can-t-connect-to-a-Wi-Fi-network.md

 1. Upload the modified sketch by clicking the Upload button in the Arduino IDE or Cloud Editor.

-Additionally, you can check the console (serial) output for error messages.
+Additionally, you can check Serial Monitor for error messages.
 This can provide insight into what might be going wrong during the connection process.

 ## 4. Check your power supply